Continuing Education Activity

 History and Physical

 The key to proper treatment in cervical spine trauma is early diagnosis and management.
-Unfortunately, in the setting of blunt trauma, physical exam alone is unreliable to diagnose or exclude cervical spine injury.
+Unfortunately, in blunt trauma, a physical exam alone is unreliable to diagnose or exclude cervical spine injury.
 Therefore, a thorough understanding of the mechanism of injury, neurological exam, and proper imaging is imperative.
-If trauma to the head and neck is expected, the cervical spine must be immobilized to prevent the risk of secondary injury to the spinal cord.
-This is accomplished with the use of a rigid cervical collar, with the neck placed in a neutral position.
+If trauma to the head and neck is expected, the cervical spine requires immobilization to prevent the risk of secondary injury to the spinal cord.
+This is accomplished using a rigid cervical collar, with the neck placed in a neutral position.

 In the setting of any trauma evaluation, before the patient can undergo clinical and radiologic assessment, the patient must undergo a primary survey as per the Advanced Traumatic Life Support protocols.
 The first stage is to assess the airway and protect the cervical spine, followed by support of breathing, circulation, assessment of neurological status, and exposure.
 Once the patient is stabilized, a secondary survey can be performed.
 A detailed history and physical is needed to understand the mechanism of injury, any medical comorbidities that can predispose the patient to have a higher likelihood of spinal injury, and to determine if there are any other axial injuries of the spinal column or distracting injuries in the extremities.